SpindlySpider/UoP-AI-CW/README.md

 ![alt text](image.png)
 ![alt text](image-1.png)

-After experimenting with different generation counts, the algorithm consistently achieved optimal fitness scores at approximately 600 generations.
+After experimenting with different generation counts, it was observed that the number of generations required to reach the optimal fitness score of **1.0** varied significantly.
+The graph above illustrates two examples: one where the fitness score was achieved within a few generations, and another where it required substantially more iterations.

 ## Visual Verification